-Waihou Spring Trail is a 1.4 mile lightly trafficked out and back trail located near Makawao, HI that features a waterfall and is rated as moderate.
+Waihou Spring Trail is a 1.4 mile lightly trafficked out and back trail located near Makawao, Hawaii that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Moderate trail that is part of the Na Ala Hele state trail system.
 Easy loop through pine forests.
 Lower spring trail is generally steep through a series of switch backs.
 Can be slippery after rain.
 Waihou Spring is accessible at the end of the trail.
 Lava tubes and waterfalls as the prize.
 Trail follows the Waihou Springs State Forest Reserve tree plantation road.
 After making a loop around the upper section, the trail follows a ridgeline to an overlook and returns the same route.
 Monterey cypress and eucalyptus trees can be seen, as well as the native tree species alaa, halapepe, and koa.
 The trail ends on a ridge top offering scattered views of the Central Valley.
 Traverse down the cliff edge via the Spring Trail.
 This takes you to Waihou Spring for views of small lava tubes and waterfalls.

 Easy hike except the part down a very steep path that switches back to the springs.
 Not a lot of water in spring in January.
 Impressive cliff looking up from bottom of the path.
 As the elevation is higher in this hike, it is a bit cooler than at the beach.
 We found it just right to walk on a hike in this temperature.